Living simply can be exhausting. We run away from life’s busyness only to find ourselves as busy as ever.

-If we ascribe deliberateness to a modern daily slog, what Albert Camus called “weariness tinged with amazement” Thoreau’s directed work and simultaneous desire to escape such futility might seem conflicting.3
+If we ascribe deliberateness to a modern daily slog – what Albert Camus called “weariness tinged with amazement” – Thoreau’s directed work and simultaneous desire to escape such futility may seem conflicting.3

 We must learn to reawaken and keep ourselves awake, not by mechanical aids, but by an infinite expectation of the dawn, which does not forsake us in our soundest sleep.
 I know of no more encouraging fact than the unquestionable ability of man to elevate his life by a conscious endeavor.
 It is something to be able to paint a particulate picture, or to carve a statue, and so to make a few objects beautiful, but it is far more glorious to carve and paint the very atmosphere and medium through which we look, which morally we can do.
 To affect the quality of the day, that is the highest of the art.